-Cruise to a quaint island of white-washed buildings and red rooftops
+Cruise to a quaint island of beautiful beaches

 The remarkable Evangelistria Monastery, dating back to the 18th century, houses a wonderful museum.
 Discover its history, and that of the area through ancient artifacts, rare books, clothing, icons of silver, gold and wood, and the loom on which the first Greek flag was created.